About Us

 Past Productions | Mission

-Mark Mathyer Chairman of the Board Mark Mathyer is the Development and Membership Services Manager at the Museum of Science and Industry.
-His job involves Database Management, Software Support, Training, and Project Management.
+Mark Mathyer Chairman of the Board Mark Mathyer is the Director of Donor Services at the Greater Chicago Food Depository.
+He is involved in Database Management, Project Management, Software Support, Training, and Research.
 Mark has a B.A. in English from Texas Lutheran University, and an M.S. in Communication Systems from Northwestern University.
 Involvement in community theater during high school and college led Mark to understand that his theatrical contributions should be made in supporting roles, and not on stage.

 Ann Keen Co-Founder and board member Ann Keen received her B.A. from Saint Mary's University and her M.F.A. in acting from Arizona State University.
 Her favorite roles include Clytemnestra in The Oresteia, Emilia in Othello, Lucetta in Two Gentleman of Verona and Lady Macbeth.
 She has directed Polarity's productions of Antigone, Hamlet and A Streetcar Named Desire.
 She is especially brilliant at working with playwrights on developing new scripts.
 She has also directed and acted in short films.
 She assists Polarity in administration and fundraising.
 She makes her living in the banking industry.